 The SEN Team – Roles & Responsibilities

 If you need to contact the SEN Team, they have a dedicated email address: firstname.lastname@example.org.

-Mrs Snell also liaises regularly with staff to ensure that children are given the most appropriate support/resources for their individual needs.
-A large part of Mrs Snell’s role is to work closely with external agencies (see section below) to gain specialist advice and support for individual children.
-She also ensures that any requests for information on individual children are passed onto the relevant agencies and that parents are kept fully informed of this.
+The SEN team will regularly liaise with staff to ensure that children are given the most appropriate support/resources for their individual needs.
+An extensive part of the SEN team role is to work closely with external agencies (see section below) to gain specialist advice and support for individual children.
+They also ensure any requests for information on individual children are passed onto the relevant agencies and that parents are kept fully informed of this.